ricardodpcosta/CFDLab/README.md

 - Enable quantitative verification through convergence and stability analysis.
 - Provide an organised environment for comparative testing and benchmarking.
 - Promote reproducibility and transparency in numerical schemes design.
-- Offer educational material for teaching and training in numerical methods.
+- Support education and training in numerical methods for fluid flow and heat transfer.

 ---